tylerlanigan/agentic-ai/README.md

 **Note**: The `.vscode/settings.json` file is configured to automatically use the virtual environment's Python interpreter.
 If VS Code doesn't detect it automatically, manually select it using the steps above.

+## Lessons Summary

+See [LESSONS.md](LESSONS.md) for a summary of key learnings and example prompts from each lesson.

 ## Troubleshooting

 ### "python: command not found" on macOS